The view from the back deck of the Reserch Vessel Melville.

 Another beautiful sunset over the country I call Melville.
 Click image for larger view and image credit.

-As I sit starboard watching the sun gracefully exit the aqueous stage, below scientists and crew again work together.
+As I sit starboard watching the sun gracefully exit the aqueous stage, the scientists and crew below are working together.
 Successfully they lower the ROV for yet another dive.
-I wonder how much of the Melville culture of which I have been immersed, will rub off on me?
+I wonder how much of the Melville culture will rub off on me?

 Sign up for the Ocean Explorer E-mail Update List.